MetroCard: Back side designs

 For much of the MetroCard's history, images were printed only on the back side of MetroCards.
 These have included cards with the Statue of Liberty, the New York City bid for the 2012 Summer Olympics, a Solomon R. Guggenheim Museum exhibit, and the Circle Line ferry.
 Sporting events have also been commemorated, including the Subway Series, the 2014 Super Bowl, and the 2014–15 season of the Brooklyn Nets.

 In 2017, the MTA started issuing Supreme-branded MetroCards at eight subway stations.
-The Supreme-branded cards proved popular, and there were reports that some were resold for hundreds of dollars.
+The Supreme-branded cards were popular, and there were reports that some were resold for hundreds of dollars.
+The MTA issued MetroCards featuring Mariska Hargitay, the main actor in the TV series Law & Order: Special Victims Unit, in 2024 to celebrate the show's 25th anniversary.

 Front side designs

-The MTA started allowing front side advertising in 2012.
-One of the earlier front side designs was an I Love New York card first sold in October 2013.
-Three hundred thousand cards were printed in remembrance of Hurricane Sandy the previous year.
+The MTA started allowing front side advertising on MetroCards in 2012.
+One of the earliest front side designs was an I Love New York card first sold in October 2013.
+300,000 cards were printed in remembrance of Hurricane Sandy the previous year.

-Starting in December 2018, the MTA started issuing 250,000 Game of Thrones-themed MetroCards at Grand Central–42nd Street, in honor of the show's final season.
+Starting in December 2018, the MTA issued 250,000 Game of Thrones-themed MetroCards at Grand Central–42nd Street, in honor of the show's final season.
 The cards came in four designs.

-Starting in May 2019, coinciding with the opening of the Memorial Glade at the National September 11 Memorial & Museum, the MTA issued 250,000 MetroCards with images of first responders at the World Trade Center site after 9/11.
-The MetroCards were issued at ten subway stations: six in Lower Manhattan and four high-traffic stations in midtown and Brooklyn.
+Starting in May 2019, coinciding with the opening of the Memorial Glade at the National September 11 Memorial & Museum, the MTA issued 250,000 MetroCards with images of first responders at the World Trade Center site after the September 11 attacks.
+The MetroCards were issued at ten subway stations: six in Lower Manhattan and four high-traffic stations in Midtown Manhattan and Brooklyn.
 In June 2019, the MTA celebrated Stonewall 50 - WorldPride NYC 2019 with LGBT pride-themed MetroCards.

 In November 2020, the MTA celebrated Veterans Day with Veterans Day themed MetroCards.
 The MetroCards were available at six stations: two in Brooklyn, one in Queens, two in Midtown Manhattan, and one in The Bronx.
+In 2023, the MTA issued special Cam'ron, LL Cool J, Rakim, and Pop Smoke MetroCards.
+In 2024, the MTA issued Ice Spice MetroCards to celebrate the launch of Ice Spice's first album.
+That May, the MTA announced that two final front-side MetroCard designs would be issued, as the MTA was in the process of retiring the MetroCard itself.
+The second-to-last commemorative card was themed to Olivia Rodrigo and was sold starting in October 2024.
+The last promotional Metrocard, collaborating with Instagram, features social media stars "New York Nico", "SubwayTakes" and "Overheard NY" were sold starting on December 9, 2024.